nalendro16/learnProgramming/README.md

 3. Learn PHP OOP, and MVC - done
 4. Learn PHP Framework(Laravel) - done(will repeat)
 5. Learn Github - on going
-6. Learn structure data and algorithms JS and PHP - ongoing
+6. Learn structure data and algorithms JS and PHP on freeCodecamp - ongoing

 Note:
 Any folders on this repo, that I've been working on it a few months ago